Corrram/copul/docs/source/index.rst

 -------------------

-**Plot generator and inverse generator functions for Archimedean copulas**
+**Generator and inverse generator functions for Archimedean copulas**

 Archimedean copulas are characterized by a generator function, which is available in the package.